mithrandie/csvq/docs/_posts/2006-01-02-user-defined-function.md

 _value_
 : [value]({{ '/reference/statement.html' | relative_url }})

-A scala function takes some arguments, and returns a value.
+A scalar function takes some arguments, and returns a value.
 In the statements, arguments are set to variables specified in the declaration as _parameters_.